The alligator twisted and turned, churning water into a boil, attached to a rope it could not escape. It was clear: if it wasn’t freed, it would die.

 The rope appeared to be a large fish stringer, the device anglers use to keep fish they’ve caught.
 Somehow one of the metal latches had become hooked in the alligator’s mouth.

-This was certainly a new one for our group of conservation communicators: Deborah Richie of the Sage Grouse Initiative, Paul Queneau of the Rocky Mountain Elk Foundation, Scott Hed of the Sportsman’s Alliance for Alaska and Ken Keffer of Destination Nature.
+This was certainly a new one for our group of conservation communicators: Deborah Richie of the Sage Grouse Initiative, Paul Queneau of the Rocky Mountain Elk Foundation, Scott Hed of the Sportsman’s Alliance for Alaska and Ken Keffer, prolific author of natural history and outdoor adventure books.

 But the staff of the National Butterfly Center seemed nonplussed.
 Just another day on the preserve.
 Grounds manager Max Munoz assessed the hooked gator and devised a plan.